AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/develop/worker.md

 Asset Compute workers implement the Asset Compute SDK worker API contract, in the `renditionCallback(...)` function, which is conceptually:

-+ __Input:__ An AEM asset's original asset binary and parameters
++ __Input:__ An AEM asset's original binary and Processing Profile parameters
 + __Output:__ One or more renditions to be added to the AEM asset

 ![Asset Compute worker logical flow](./assets/worker/logical-flow.png)

-1. When an Asset Compute worker is invoked from AEM Author service, it is against an AEM asset via a Processing Profile.
-The asset's __(1a)__ original binary is passed to the worker via rendition callback function's `source` parameter, and __(1b)__ any parameters defined in the Processing Profile via `rendition.instructions` parameter set.
+1. AEM Author service invokes the Asset Compute worker, providing the asset's __(1a)__ original binary (`source` parameter), and __(1b)__ any parameters defined in the Processing Profile (`rendition.instructions` parameter).
-1. The Asset Compute SDK layer accepts the request from the processing profile, and orchestrates the execution of the custom Asset Compute worker's `renditionCallback(...)` function, transforming the source binary provided in __(1a)__ based on any parameters provided by __(1b)__ to generate a rendition of the source binary.
+1. The Asset Compute SDK orchestrates the execution of the custom Asset Compute metadata worker's `renditionCallback(...)` function, generating a new binary rendition, based on the asset's original binary __(1a)__ and any parameters __(1b)__.

     + In this tutorial the rendition is created "in process", meaning the worker composes the rendition, however the source binary can be sent to other Web service APIs for rendition generation as well.

-1. The Asset Compute worker saves the rendition's binary representation to `rendition.path` which makes it available to be saved into the AEM Author service.
+1. The Asset Compute worker saves the new rendition's binary data to `rendition.path`.
-1. Upon completion, the binary data written to `rendition.path` is transported via the Asset Compute SDK and exposed via the AEM Author Service as a rendition available in the AEM UI.
+1. The binary data  written to `rendition.path` is transported via the Asset Compute SDK to AEM Author Service and exposed as __(4a)__ a text rendition and __(4b)__ persisted to the asset's metadata node.

 The above diagram articulates the Asset Compute developer-facing concerns and logical flow ot Asset Compute worker invocation.
-For the curious, the [internal details of Asset Compute execution](https://docs.adobe.com/content/help/en/asset-compute/using/extend/custom-application-internals.html) are available, however only the public Asset Compute SDK API contracts should be depended upon.
+For the curious, the [internal details of Asset Compute execution](https://docs.adobe.com/content/help/en/asset-compute/using/extend/custom-application-internals.html) are available, however only the public Asset Compute SDK API contracts can be depended upon.

 ## Anatomy of a worker